kmwtechnology/lucille/doc/site/content/en/docs/faq.md

 **What is the event topic and why does its name include a run ID?**

 The event topic carries FINISH, FAIL, and DROP events from Workers and the Indexer back to the Publisher.
-Its name includes the run ID so that events from concurrent runs are always isolated — events from run A can never interfere with the Publisher for run B. See [Events]({{< relref "docs/architecture/components/events" >}}).
+Its name includes the run ID so that events from concurrent runs are always isolated — events from run A can never interfere with the Publisher for run B.

+This isolation is what makes concurrent runs possible.
+Worker and Indexer processes are long-running — they stay up between runs and are not restarted by the Runner.
+Multiple Runner invocations can be active at the same time, all served by the same Worker and Indexer pool.
+Documents from different runs are interleaved on the Kafka source topic; each document carries its `run_id`, and Workers and Indexers use that `run_id` to route lifecycle events to the correct per-run event topic.
+Each Runner only consumes its own event topic, so completion accounting stays completely separate across concurrent runs.
+See [Long-Running Workers and Indexers]({{< relref "docs/operations/deployment" >}}) and [Events]({{< relref "docs/architecture/components/events" >}}).

+**Can a WorkerIndexer consume from multiple Kafka topics at once?**

+Yes, when running in streaming mode. `WorkerIndexer` interprets `kafka.sourceTopic` as a Java regex pattern, so setting it to a pattern like `"orders_.*_source"` causes the process to consume from all matching topics simultaneously.
+Kafka's consumer group protocol handles partition assignment across all matched topics and rebalances automatically as new matching topics appear.
+Note that standalone `Worker` processes subscribe to a single exact topic name and do not support pattern matching.
+See [Streaming Mode]({{< relref "docs/operations/deployment" >}}).

 **Can I use Lucille in streaming mode without a Runner?**